 OpenDNS server address is:

-I hope above solutions work for you, whether it is working or not please let me know in comments.
+Mac users can fix it by changing and flushing the DNS as well.
+I hope the above solutions work for you; whether it is working or not, please let me know in the comments.

 - Ultimate Tips to Make Windows 8/8.1 Faster than ever